nathanrw/nathanrw.github.io/src/content/posts/20230407_monogame_on_mac/index.md

 ## Fonts

 SharpFont fails to load freetype.

-Suspect this could be a binary compatibility issue.
+This is a binary compatibility issue.

 ```
 lipo -info dotnet-mgcb/3.8.1.303/tools/net6.0/any/libfreetype6.dylib